How to Recycle Tires

 - Walmart, Costco, and big box retailers with auto centers

-- Retread quality tires for continued road use (saves 70% of materials)
+- Retread quality tires for continued road use (saves most of the casing material)

 - Donate used tires with good tread to mechanics or individuals